![]() |

 ii) Alleged failure to comply with this Part;

-iii) Alleged fraudulent conduct on the part of any person operating the institution or of any person, acting within the scope of his/her employment by the institution, on account of which any student ever enrolled in the institution has been injured or has suffered financial loss.
+iii) Alleged fraudulent conduct on the part of any person operating the institution or of any person, acting within the scope of his/her employment by the institution, on account of which any student ever enrolled in the institution has been injured or has suffered financial loss;

-4) Revocation of the Certificate of Approval
+5) Revocation or Relinquishment of the Certificate of Approval

-A) Grounds for revocation include:
+A) Grounds for revocation include any of the following:

 i) Violation of any of the conditions governing issuance of the Certificate of Approval;